blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 }
 ```

-This sort of type hierarchy should _not_ be accepted within the type extension system, as the circular dependencies lead to hard to reason about types.
+This sort of type hierarchy should _not_ be accepted within the type extension system, as the circular dependencies make types difficult to resolve/reason about.
 While the type hierarchy might be completely valid (as it would be in this case), we should safeguard users from making redundant type structures that look like the above.

 In this specific contrived example, creating a new entity type based on `Region` instead of a new version of `Country` might even encode semantic meaning better than re-defining `Country`.